Create Your Own Bioinformatics Pipeline: Powerful and Easy-to-use.

 With EvE Premium, you can create your own ultra-fast custom pipeline within seconds.
-For example, you can select Isaac for alignment and Strelka for variant calling.
-Or you can select CutAdapt for pre-processing, BowTie2 for alignment, SamTools for variant calling, SnpEff for annotation and ClinVar for interpretation with the output format being a TXT file in 23andMe format.
+For example, you can select BWA-MEM2 for alignment and SamTools for variant calling.
+Or you can select CutAdapt for pre-processing, BowTie2 for alignment, Strelka for variant calling, SnpEff for annotation, and ClinVar for interpretation with the output format being a TXT file in 23andMe format.

 Once you select your pipeline, you can use defaults or easily modify almost any parameter.
 EvE Premium will then run your pipeline using powerful multithreaded cluster cloud-based processing.

 You no longer have to worry about whether your computer hardware and servers are powerful enough to process your data.
 With EvE, you also don't have to worry about bandwidth charges or obscure cloud computing fees.
 All you need is an internet connection (such as from a laptop or mobile device) and EvE will process your genetic data.